jhamayank2211/Vrinda_Store_Sales_Excel/README.md

 16) Ship-State
 17) Ship-Postal-Code
 18) Ship-Country

 I have used my knowledge of MS-Excel to perform several tasks i.e. Data Cleaning and Preparation, Data Analysis and Visualization and Extracting Data Insights.
+I have created 6 charts to visualize the dataset and for gaining insights from them.